 GLD connection: Monitor an existing network from different locations.
 You can connect 1, 2, or 3 GLD units to the host.
 The maximum connection length is 1,500 feet.
 Please reference the picture above for more information.

-It's 4:16 PM on Thursday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 1:35 AM on Thursday at our Fresno, CA, USA headquarters.
+It's early in the morning, but we'll start on your quote as soon as we get into the office.